zemian/oraclejet-for-vuejs-examples/readme.md

 ## Examples List

-A copy of the original VueJS (v2) Examples is under `vuejs-examples` directory.
+A copy of the original VueJS (v2) Examples is under `vuejs-examples` directory for referenc purpose.
 These examples should able to run by opening the `index.html` in a browser without running a web server.

 Re-implementation List: